What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: Experiments

 \subsection{Datasets}

-\textbf{Training Data:} \textbf{HowTo100M dataset} contains 1.2M instructional videos along with their corresponding automatically generated speech (ASR) transcriptions.
-We randomly selected 200K video clips from the \textit{Food and Entertaining} category for training. \\
+\textbf{Training Data:} \textbf{HowTo100M dataset} contains 1.2M instructional videos along with their corresponding automatically generated speech (ASR).
+The narrations may be inaccurate and do not always accurately depict the video scene.

-\textbf{Downstream Datasets:} \textbf{GroundingYoutube (GYT)} is used to evaluate the task of multi-action spatio-temporal grounding as described in Section \ref{sec:dataset:annotation}. \textbf{MiningYoutube (MYT)} \cite{kuehne2019mining} provides temporal annotation and is limited to the domain of cooking instruction videos.
-The dataset features 250 full instructional videos, which are annotated with 512 action classes and temporal boundary information.
-We use it to evaluate the temporal grounding abilities. \textbf{YouCook-Interaction (YC-Inter)} \cite{tan2021look} is an extension of the YouCook2 dataset \cite{zhou2018towards} for cooking instruction, which provides bounding boxes for 6K selected frames.
+\textbf{Downstream Datasets:} \textbf{GroundingYoutube (GYT)} is used to evaluate the task of multi-action spatio-temporal grounding as described in Section \ref{sec:dataset:annotation}. \textbf{MiningYoutube (MYT)} \citep{kuehne2019mining} provides temporal annotation and is limited to the domain of cooking instruction videos. \textbf{YouCook-Interaction (YC-Inter)} \citep{tan2021look} is an extension of the YouCook2 dataset \citep{zhou2018towards} for cooking instruction providing bounding boxes for 6K selected frames.
 The bounding boxes usually comprise the hand and the tool mentioned in the respective sentence-wise annotation.
-We evaluate the spatial grounding abilities of models on this dataset.
-To further benchmark on general video domains with human-object interaction, we test spatial grounding on the \textbf{V-HICO} dataset \cite{li2021weakly} with 6.5k videos with human-object interaction bounding boxes annotations, as well as on the \textbf{Daly} action dataset \cite{weinzaepfel2016human}, featuring videos consisting of daily actions such as ``brushing teeth''.
+To further benchmark on general video domains on the \textbf{V-HICO} dataset~\citep{li2021weakly} with 6.5k videos with human-object interaction bounding boxes annotations, and \textbf{Daly} action dataset~\citep{weinzaepfel2016human}, featuring videos consisting of daily actions such as ``brushing teeth''.